strange/erlang_v8/README.md

 ## TODO

-- Use custom protocol to support more data types (binary, dates etc
+- Use custom protocol to support more data types (binary, dates etc)
 - Refactor the API
 - Experiment with calling Erlang from v8 synchronously
-- Build on OS X again
+- Fix or remove support for pre-defined code loading
+- Investigate communicating with the port via networking rather than stdin/out